 New Jersey consumers should always make sure the collision repair facility is licensed by the state before agreeing to have their vehicle repaired or even entering a repair facility.

 Look for legitimate Training Certificates including, but not limited to I-CAR or I-CAR Gold Class Certified and ASE or other Technician Training or Certification Certificates

 With the complicated and technical systems incorporated into the modern vehicles on the roads today, training is an absolute must.
 Collision repair facilities that fail to hire trained technicians or require that their technicians attend continuous training classes are bound to have problems and run into complications that they simply will not have the skills required for resolving the problems.
-Although there are many training originations that provide training classes related to the collision repair industry, the most common is known as I-CAR.
+Although there are many training organizations that provide training classes related to the collision repair industry, the most common is known as I-CAR.
 The most Common testing origination is known as ASE.